ljw1004/vbspec/vb/types.md

 arr(5) = 25
 ```

 Each dimension of an array has an associated length.
 Dimension lengths are not part of the type of the array, but rather are established when an instance of the array type is created at run time.
-The length of a dimension determines the valid range of indices for that dimension: for a dimension of length `N`, indices can range from zero to `N  1`.
+The length of a dimension determines the valid range of indices for that dimension: for a dimension of length `N`, indices can range from zero to `N-1`.
 If a dimension is of length zero, there are no valid indices for that dimension.
 The total number of elements in an array is the product of the lengths of each dimension in the array.
 If any of the dimensions of an array has a length of zero, the array is said to be empty.
 The element type of an array can be any type.

 Array types are specified by adding a modifier to an existing type name.
 The modifier consists of a left parenthesis, a set of zero or more commas, and a right parenthesis.
 The type modified is the element type of the array, and the number of dimensions is the number of commas plus one.
 If more than one modifier is specified, then the element type of the array is an array.
 The modifiers are read left to right, with the leftmost modifier being the outermost array.
 In the example